-Ben J. Dyer is Entrepreneur in Residence at Morris, Manning & Martin, LLP in Atlanta, GA and a partner at the incubator TechSquare Labs near Georgia Tech.
-He is currently an advisor to Polygraph Media, a data-science-driven Facebook Marketing Partner based in Austin, and to Avexia, a Denver company creating a digital health solution to manage the physical and psychological recoveries of injured athletes.
-He serves on the board of BeHome247, a Hilton Head-based IoT company in the home automation and property management market.
+Ben J. Dyer is Entrepreneur in Residence at Morris, Manning & Martin, LLP in Atlanta, GA.
+He is currently an advisor to Ongev, a personal cancer research database and care timeline service based in Atlanta and Polygraph Media, a data-science-driven Facebook and Google marketer based in Austin.
+He serves on the board of BeHome247, a Hilton Head IoT company in the home automation and property management market.
 He has been an Entrepreneurial Advisor and Entrepreneur in Residence at the Cockrell School of Engineering at The University of Texas at Austin and has taught undergraduate students in the Longhorn Startup Program.
 While in Austin he also for four years chaired the Qualifying Committee for the SXSW Accelerator.
 He for a dozen years authored TechDrawl, a sponsored blog promoting technology entrepreneurship and innovation across the South.
 He has now rebranded and repurposed that as part of writing a book on Startup Decision Making.

 Dyer is best known as a founder of Peachtree Software and served as its president from inception through its sale to Management Science America in 1981.
 He subsequently founded Comsell, an early interactive media company that he sold to Rupert Murdoch’s News Corporation, followed by Intellimedia, which created CD-ROMs for sports education and transitioned web development in the late 1990’s.
 Intellimedia was funded by Cox Enterprises, its largest customer.
 He was a general partner in a 2000-vintage $41M seed stage venture fund in Atlanta that was concluded in 2017.
 He has additional financial experience as Chairman, President and CEO of Enterprise Bank of Atlanta in the late 80’s, and as a General Partner of Jackson Capital, an investment banking firm, and the affiliated Atlanta Life Venture Fund from 2005 to 2008.
 He was in 2015 a founder of a Georgia-based company delivering through its Specimatch product Clinical Trial and Precision Therapy information to patients and their clinicians in community oncology practices; he served as an advisor and CFO through February 2017.